Honorable John A. Cruz

 John married the former Marie Duenas Mendiola, daughter of the late Tomas Flores Mendiola (Commissioner of Agana from 1972 to 1980) and Isabel Duenas Mendiola.
 John and Marie havethree children: Mia Janelle, Jonathan, and Jude.

 John worked for the Government of Guam and retired in 1996 after 25 years of dedicated service.
 Together with his family, John actively participates in community sports and Hagatna village activities and was a player-coach in various basketball leagues for many years.

 John and his family are also active members of the Dulce Nombre de Maria Cathedral-Basilica Catholic Parish in Hagatna and he is a member of the Southern Guam Lions Club, with an emphasis on sight conservation.
 In 2016 he became a board member for the Catholic Cemeteries.

-First elected in 2004, he was re-elected for a second term in 2008, a third term in 2012 and was successful in seeking a fourth term in 2016.
-John is looking forward to another challenging but rewarding four years of serving the people of Hagatna and in the process, all of Guam as well.
+First elected in 2004, he was re-elected in 2008, 2012, 2016 and again in 2020.
+John is looking forward to another challenging but rewarding four years of serving the people of Hagatnaand in the process, all of Guam as well.

 Traditional Village Name: Hagatna • Population: 1,051